About Taylor Wessing LLP

 It’s something we encourage everyone to do.
 It helps us take a step back from our complex international transactions and witness the impact the law has on the lives of people in our local community.

-We support numerous individuals and organisations each year including the Mary Ward Legal Advice Centre where we provide weekly advice, Founding firm of Lawyers Volunteering for the Arts and the British Fashion Council.
+We support numerous individuals and organisations each year including the Mary Ward Legal Advice Centre where we provide weekly advice which all of our trainees are involved in, Founding firm of Lawyers Volunteering for the Arts and the British Fashion Council.
+Additionally, we are panel members of the Human Dignity Trust.
 Additionally, we are panel members of the Human Dignity Trust.

 Not every candidate’s achievements look the same on paper.
 That’s why we use Rare Recruitment's Contextual Recruitment System to consider every student's achievements in context, helping to identify those with the greatest potential, from all backgrounds.

-We have an open dialogue around disabilities from the start; whether it’s discussing concerns about the recruitment process or our working environment.
+We have an open dialogue around disabilities from the start; whethe’ it’s discussing concerns about the recruitment process or our working environment.